-What is a Musical Instrument Repairer or Tuner?
+What Does it Take to Be a Musical Instrument Repairer or Tuner?

 Life As a Musical Instrument Repairer or Tuner: What Do They Do?